The award-winning SAML library for ASP.NET allows you to quickly and securely add SAML SSO support to your application.

 SAML for ASP.NET Core

-SSO enable your ASP.NET Core applications with our easy to use component.
+SSO enable your ASP.NET Core applications with our easy to use SAML library.

-The SAML Suite includes the SAML components for both ASP.NET and ASP.NET Core.
+The SAML Suite includes the SAML libraries for both ASP.NET and ASP.NET Core.